withlionbuddha/learning.ai/README.md

 # learning.ai

-I am learning ai
+🔅 I am learning ai

 👋 Hi, I’m @withlionbuddha
 👀 I’m interested in ...
-🔅 I’m currently learning ai
 💞️ I’m looking to collaborate on ...
 📫 How to reach me ...
 😄 Pronouns: Lion